overriden-sfdd/kaggle-silver-bengaliai/README.md

 ## How to run

-First of all, you need to run `./bin/setup.sh` which will create all folders you need.
-Second, you need to place your files in directories created by `setup_env.sh`.
+First of all, you need to run `./bin/setup_env.sh` which will create all folders you need.
+Second, you need to place your files in directories created by `./bin/setup_env.sh`.
 You can do it by simply running: mv `path_to_your_files` `created_directories`.

 Please make sure you run each of the scripts from parent directory of `./bin`.